awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-setup.md

 ## Step 2: Add Attributes to the Model<a name="ml-models-rm-setup-step2"></a>

-After you choose settings for connecting to and retrieving recommendation data from the Amazon Personalize campaign, you're ready to enter settings for the attributes that will store the data\.
+After you choose settings for connecting to and retrieving recommendations from the Amazon Personalize campaign, you're ready to enter settings for the attributes that will store the recommendation data\.
 These options vary depending on the processing method that you chose in the preceding step:

 **Use the value returned by the model**
 If you chose this option, recommendations are temporarily stored in one attribute\.
 This is a standard recommended attribute for each endpoint or user, depending on the option that you chose for the **Identifier to use for recommendations** setting in the preceding step\.
 The underlying name of this attribute is `RecommendationItems`\.